Joustie/leostream-admin-cli/README.md

 # Leostream-admin-cli

 This repository contains a command line interface (CLI) for the Leostream Connection Broker REST API.
 The CLI is written in Go and is compiled to a single binary that can be run on any platform that supports Go.
-Currently it can only fetch
+Currently it can fetch and update the following Leostream resources:

+- pools
+- centers
+- gateways
 - pool assignments

+Additionally, it can create the following resources:
+- pool assignments

-This is a work in progress
+*This is a work in progress*

 ## TODO
-- add more commands
+- add create command for
-  - pool
-  - policy
-  - center
+        - pools
-  - gateway
+        - gateways
+- add delete command for all resources
 - add more tests
 - add more error handling
-- add more documentation
+- add more documentation  how to use the CLI
 - add more examples
 - add more output formats